 One of, if not the, best beers in the world, the Augustiner is just the right blend of bitterness and zest—just like our board!
 Do we willingly accept our “fringe” board status?
 I suppose.
 Do we have an unhealthily enthusiastic relationship with Shrek?
 Perhaps.
 Never forget: you can’t spell Augustiner without Arts.

 Come on, now.
 Did you really think I would endorse the consumption of alcohol by the young’uns of the Harvard Crimson?
 That’s illegal!
 Kinderbier—alcohol-free children’s beer—is clearly the only possible option.
-With Kinderbier, let us prepare our youth for the harsh world they will invariably face: a world in which they [may be indoctrinated to enjoy][WILL LIKELY BE DRINKING] the worst beer, Pabst Blue Ribbon.
+With Kinderbier, let us prepare our youth for the harsh world they will invariably face: a world in which they will likely be drinking the worst beer, Pabst Blue Ribbon.

 —Staff writer Mila Gauvin II is the outgoing Books Executive and Comp Director, and incoming Arts Chair, though based off of this nonsense, her credibility is seriously in question.
 She clearly cannot objectively be objective, so ignore this unwarranted spiel.
 Please instead reach out to her much more trustworthy co-Chair, Grace Z. Li, at email@example.com.